Godot: How to create sprite sheets the easy way

 - Download it

-- and install it
+- Install it

 Import sprite sheets in Godot

-Drag and Drop an AtlasTexture from the FileSystem view into your scene to create a Sprite2D node.
+Drag and drop an AtlasTexture from the FileSystem view into your scene to create a Sprite2D node.

 Create an animation